UnoRater/unorater-backend/documentation/API JSON Doumentation (final).md

 ﻿
 # UNORATER BACKEND API DOCUMENTATION
 This document provides detailed information about various API requests and responses available to the Unorater application backend.
 The requests use **Create Read Update Delete** operations synonymous to the **POST GET PUT DELETE** HTTP commands along with requests data in **JavaScript Object Notaion (JSON)** to send and recieve data to and from the backend server.
+Our system uses mostly **GET** operations based on the preference of recieving a response from the server.

 Since most JSON elements are nested (objects inside objects, arrays inside arrays, arrays inside objects e.t.c) , elements nested inside another element are either indented in the table - if the object is used only once, or linked to a table for the object type- if the object is reused (the latter option is used throughout this documentation).
 Also, note that the element names are case sensitive, something to keep in mind when making the API calls.
 To understand the JSON syntax, read more [here](https://www.tutorialspoint.com/json/json_syntax.htm).